 SIPs are another high R-value option for DIYers.
 These panels are more expensive than traditional framing, but they are extremely energy efficient and save you hours of build time.

-If you know you will be spending a lot of time in cold weather, it’s a good idea to splurge for triple pane windows.
-You may also want to consider having fewer windows in your overall design.
-We met one Alaska Tiny House RVer who decided to only have windows on the south facing side of his tiny (because the south side recieved the most hours of sunlight).
+As a Certified Green Tiny House builder, we only install energy efficient windows.
+You may also want to consider sticking with smaller windows in your design.
+We met one Alaska Tiny House RVer who decided to only have windows on the south facing side of his tiny (because the south side received the most hours of sunlight).
 It’s good to think ahead about your parking space as well.

 3).
 Design your roof for snow and ice

 If your future location receives a lot of snowfall, make sure you design your tiny roof to withstand the load.
 You may also want to reconsider skylights, as they can leak if not properly installed.
 You should also read this article on preventing ice dams through your roof design.

 A few extra cold weather purchases will save your appliances from freezing.
 Propane heat blankets and fresh water heated hoses are worth the money.
 Wood stoves will sometimes preform better with a longer chimney pipe that you can install after travel.

 You should also develop an insulated fresh, grey and black water system if your parking spot is not already set up for cold climates.
 This may involve heated hoses, french drains, insulating your water spigot, etc.

 5).
 Skirt your Tiny House RV

 The coldest part of your Tiny House RV is always going to be the floor.
 With the Tumbleweed trailer, you will have three inches of insulation in your trailer which is covered with a vapor barrier that adds 3R of insulation.
 Skirting your trailer is a requirement for extreme cold climates.